-La Mariposa Escuela de Espanol has been open for eight years - over this period we have established a stable
+La Mariposa Escuela de Espanol has been open for over ten years - over this period we have established a stable

 group of well trained, experienced and professional teachers who all live in the local community of San Juan

 de la Concepción.
 Our teachers, all trained by us, combine their unique blend of language teaching skills, enthusiasm,

 and humor which has helped many a student through the intricacies

 of the imperfect subjunctive!
 Richard, Moises and Chester speak English which helps enormously if you are a

 complete beginner.
 The conversation teachers, including Joanna, Kinema, and Elizabeth, are happy to respond

 to particular interests of individual students - from exploring Nicaraguan recipe books to visiting the local health clinic

 and schools - all as part of your conversation class.
 Whether you want to discuss serious politics and the day´s

 news (we provide national newspapers) or stroll around La Mariposa´s beautiful grounds learning about medicinal